metaborg/metaborg-gradle/docs/content/conventions/java.md

 title: "Java Convention"
 ---
 # Java Convention Plugin
-The Java convention plugin configures a project to be built using Java 11 by default, but this can be overridden.
+The Java convention plugin configures a project to:

+- build using a Java 11 toolchain by default;
+- silence JavaDoc warnings and errors as much as possible;
+- use UTF-8 encoding;
+- transfer properties prefixed with `app.` to the `run` task if the Java `application` plugin is applied;
+- transfer properties prefixed with `test.` to the `test` task.

-To use the plugin, you need to apply both the Java convention plugin and one of the Java plugins (`java-library`, `java`):
+To use the plugin, you need to apply both the Java convention plugin and one of the Java plugins (e.g., `java-library`, `java`):

 ```kotlin title="build.gradle.kts"
 plugins {